SteveBarnett/Remixing/_thinking/the-three-uhds.md

 - **Rest in the good(s).**{: #goods }
     - That things are **good as they are**.
     - That **you** are good as you are.

+Alternate take on last step:

+- **Now move forward**.{: #forward }
+    - Exploring and mistakes are part of the path.
+    - Now what?
+Move forward.

 ## Application